BetterWayElectronics/secure-wireguard-implementation/README.md

 I have found that on boot DNSCrypt will start before Unbound, causing the same issue.
 Just kill DNSCrypt and start it again after Unbound.
 Or change the order of services at boot.

+Still not working?
+Okay try running `unbound -d -V` this will give you more information.
+If it says `can't bind socket` or `could not open ports` try running `netstat -patuln | grep 53`.
+If you see `1/init` using port 53 then you need to run `systemctl stop dnscrypt-proxy.socket` and then restarting unbound again, then restarting dnscrypt again.
+This should fix it.

 ### Some Websites Timeout/Cannot Resolve After Reboot ###
 If you have changed the MTU it likely went back to the default and thus your client side